haggbart/rustplugin-samsiteauth/README.md

-Makes SAM Sites act in a similar fashion to shotgun traps and flame turrets by checking if players flying minicopter/balloon are authorized on the cupboard.
+Makes SAM Sites act in a similar fashion to shotgun traps and flame turrets by checking if players operating vehicles are authorized on the cupboard.

 # v 2.0.0 requires umod v2.0.4195 or later